dualslash/The-FAIR-Handbook/_sources/intro1.md

 :::

 ## Value of this playbook
 Data in the digital health space is scarce and hard to come by.
+Some data may not even be replicable, such as pandemic data.

 Why share health data?
 Acquiring and storing data can be expensive.
 Reuse of existing data means a lower operational overhead and a more sustainable data strategy.
-Principles discussed in this playbook not only will make your data more manageable, but also increase its value by increasing the scope of possible applications, speeding up data exploration and encouraging reuse of other existing data sources.
+The principles discussed in this playbook not only will make your data more manageable, but also increase its value by increasing the scope of possible applications, speeding up data exploration and encouraging reuse of other existing data sources.

 ## Other sources
 Many other organizations are active in the field of health data reuse and ecosystems.
 A selection of these is listed here: